 This is a seller’s market like we’ve never seen before.
 That’s because we have such low inventory.
 As a seller, that means you don’t have any competition.
 So, your home will sell quickly and probably for more than you paid for it!
 Here are some tips to make sure your home sells quickly because preparation and home staging still matter even in a seller’s market.

-If you wait, you’ll miss an opportunity to sell your home for the best possible value with the least amount of competition in history!
+The market is shifting in the Kansas City area!
+If you wait to sell, you’ll miss an opportunity to sell your home for the best possible value with the least amount of competition in history!

 2. Buy low, sell high